Here are the main highlights:

 OBD2 Error Codes: P0120, P0121, P0122, P0123, P0124

-If the TPS fails, too much air may enter the engine (or too little), possibly causing RPMs to fluctuate while accelerating, as well as engine stalls, a check engine light, and subpar fuel economy.
+If the TPS fails, too much air may enter the engine (or too little), possibly causing RPMs to fluctuate while accelerating, as well as engine stalls, a check engine light, and poor fuel economy.

 3. Clogged Engine Air Filter